Cross-App Integration

 Step 2 — Register the Scope in App B (App B Developer)

-In App B's Prism dashboard → Settings → App Permissions, enter Glint's client ID and select the inner scope (e.g. read_todos).
-This adds:
+In App B's Prism dashboard → Settings → App Permissions, enter Glint's client ID and select the inner scopes your app needs.
+For example, selecting read_todos adds:

 app:prism_abc123:read_todosto App B's allowed_scopes.
 This step is gated by any owner_allow rules Glint's admin may have set.